 In addition to family genes, environment, and drug use, Diet plays a vital role in determining the type of Microbiota in the colon.
 All of these factors create a unique microbiome from person to person.
 A high-fibre diet affects, in particular, the intestines’ type and amount of Microbiota.

-Dietary fibre can only be broken down and fermented by enzymes from the Microbiota that live in the colon.
-Short-chain fatty acids (SCFA) are released from fermentation.
-So it lowers the pH of the colon, which in turn determines the type of microbiota present that would survive in this acidic environment.
+Dietary fiber can only be cracked down and fermented by enzymes from the Microbiota that live in the colon.
+Short-chain fatty acids (SCFA) are free from fermentation.
+So, it drops the pH of the colon, which in turn controls the type of microbiota current that would survive in this acidic environment.
 The lower pH limits the growth of some harmful bacteria, such as Clostridium difficile.
-Growing research on SCFAs explores their overall health effects.
-Including boosting immune cell activity and maintaining regular blood sugar and cholesterol levels.
+Growing research on SCFAs voyages their overall health effects, including boosting immune cell activity and maintaining regular blood sugar and cholesterol stages.

 Also Read: 10 Best Food Gift Ideas